Robust Bayesian variable selection with sub-harmonic priors: Concluding remarks

 \section{Concluding remarks}

-Bayesian model selection for linear regression models with Gaussian errors has been popular area of study for some time.
+Bayesian model selection for linear regression models with Gaussian errors has been a popular area of study for some time.
 There is also a substantial literature devoted to studying the extension of Stein-type shrinkage estimators from models with Gaussian errors to those with general \sss errors.
-In particular, it has long been observed that certain shrinkage estimators which improve over the least squares (LS) estimator for Gaussian models also improve over the LS estimator simultaneously for all \sss error models (See for example, \cite{Cellier-et-al-1989}). \cite{Maruyama-2003b} and \cite{Maru-Straw-2005} found, in addition, that certain separable priors (in the sense described in Section \ref{sec:prior}) leads to generalized Bayes shrinkage estimators that do not depend on the form of the underlying \sss distribution and that also simultaneously improve on the LS estimator, sometimes dramatically so.
-The original aim of this research was to see if similar separable priors could be found that have this distributional robustness property in the variable selection problem (and, of course, also to perform well).
+In particular, it has long been observed that certain shrinkage estimators which improve over the least squares (LS) estimator for Gaussian models also improve over the LS estimator simultaneously for all \sss error models (See for example, \cite{Cellier-et-al-1989}). \cite{Maruyama-2003b} and \cite{Maru-Straw-2005} found, in addition, that certain separable priors (in the sense described in Section \ref{sec:prior}) lead to generalized Bayes shrinkage estimators that do not depend on the form of the underlying \sss distribution and that also simultaneously improve on the LS estimator, sometimes dramatically so.
+The original aim of this research was to see if similar separable priors could be found that have this distributional robustness property in the variable selection problem (and, that also perform well with regard to model selection consistency and with regard to good MSE performance of the estimators of $\bbe_\bgm$ in each of submodels).

 The generalized Bayes priors developed in sections \ref{sec:prior} and \ref{sec:marginal} turned out to satisfy our requirements and also to be closely related to other so called $g$-priors (or mixtures of $g$-priors) in the literature (See e.g.~\cite{Liang-etal-2008,Guo-Speckman-2009}).
-Our original development required that the null model be excluded from the class of possible models, however we observed (see Remark \ref{rem:null}) that a slightly altered version which treats the intercept term the same as all other regression coefficients (as opposed to giving it a uniform prior), allows the null model to be included as well.
-This alternative development gives Bayes factor which depend on the $\check{R}^2$ relative to the null model where all coefficients including $\alpha$ is $0$.
-This dependence on $\check{R}^2$ is related to the model selection procedures of \cite{Guo-Speckman-2009,Celeux-Anbari-Marin-Robert-2011}.

-Our prior distribution on the regression parameters is sub-harmonic for each (non-null) model, and as such, leads to admissible estimators under quadratic loss in each of the non-null models when the variance is known (see \cite{Maruyama-Takemura-2008}) regardless of the \sss error distribution.
-Also if $q \geq 3$ and $\nu=2$ the generalized Bayes estimator for each submodel is minimax and dominates the James-Stein estimator (See \cite{Maruyama-2003b}).
-Hence although we require $ 0<\nu<1$, we nevertheless expect good performance of the corresponding Bayes estimators.
+We demonstrated that our sub-harmonic priors are the only ones in this class that are robust in our sense.